tq-systems/meta-tq/doc/README.TQMa6ULx.md

 * U-Boot: default device tree names for all machines using the starter kit mainboard (aka MBa6ULx) do not match device tree names in current supported mainline kernel version.
+* edt-ft5406 touch controller on some Glyn displays might cause CRC errors after restart using `reboot` command.
+At startup as well as during runtime.
+The device is still functioning though.

 ## Artifacts